phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: January 29, 2019

+**Today's Progress**: Added the Live Server package to my Atom environment and started to work out some JS examples from yesterday's video.
+Feeling like I'm doing useful stuff now.
+Need to feel more certain on this matter before moving to a framework.

+**Thoughts:**

 ### Day 22: January 28, 2019

 **Today's Progress**: Watched a very useful instruction from @moshhamedani on OOP JS (https://youtu.be/PFmuCDHHpwk), things are much clearer now.
 And yes, JS OOP is not the same as Python OOP.
 I just have to forget these concepts when coding JS.